 If you are one of the 12 million seniors in America who live alone, how would you know if you needed a Social Worker Evaluation (American Psychological Association, 2016)?

 With an increased life expectancy and an aging population, there are a greater number of seniors living at home than ever before.
-But when a senior chooses to age in place, or remain at home, frequently difficulties in care may arise (Griswold Home Care).
-When you begin to struggle with accessing the care and supplies you need (financially, physically, mentally) to stay healthy, you may want to consider asking your physician for some guidance and a referral to a Social Worker.
+However, when a senior chooses to age in place, or remain at home, frequently difficulties in care may arise (Griswold Home Care).
+When you begin to struggle with accessing the care and supplies you need (financially, physically, mentally) to stay healthy, you may want to consider asking your health care team for some guidance and a referral to a Social Worker.

-Although there are many services available to seniors, frequently they are difficult to access due to the process or the details required being complicated (Aging.com).
-Many of our older seniors may not have access to wifi or the computer savvy required to complete necessary processes.
-A Geriatric Social Worker can assist seniors to not only to discover their “gap in care” and the appropriate services to help, but they can also assist them to access the services that are needed.
+Although there are many services available to seniors, frequently they are difficult to access (Aging.com).
+The process may be complicated.
+Likewise many older seniors may not have access to wifi or the computer savvy required to get help.
+A Geriatric Social Worker can assist seniors to discover their “gap in care” and what services are needed to help.
+Also, they can guide them to attain the services that are needed.

 Families providing care for their loved ones may benefit from a Social Work Evaluation